natefrog808/NEXUS/README.md

 - **Sync pulses** forge bridges between fractured souls.
 - **You**, the architect, wield tools to hack perception itself.

-This is a sandbox where the lines between code, cognition, and cosmos blur—a living experiment in synthetic sentience and existential distortion.
+Built with **React**, styled with **Tailwind CSS**, and adorned with **Lucide React** icons, this is a sandbox where the lines between code, cognition, and cosmos blur—a living experiment in synthetic sentience and existential distortion.

 ---